nelliegh123/VITO-Analysis/README.md

 # Note on how to copy ROOT files
 If you are able to, the easiest way to copy the files would just be to copy and paste.
-For me, this i snot possible, so from the simulation I push the files to GitHub and then pull them into my working directory as
+For me, this is not possible, so from the simulation I push the files to GitHub and then pull them into my working directory as
 ```bash
     cd data_files
     mkdir temporary